llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 date:  '2023-12-10'
 layout: post
 categories: poetry
-hidden: true
 ---

 Tell me if affection hides in the spare
 of middle night between lazy laundry sinked

-and dishes clanging in the dryer&#151; rakish socks,
+and dishes clanging in the dryer&#151;rakish socks,
 futureless shoes recline for an early coffee pot

 *I find your hair in the strangest of best places*
 Ask me where I've been when I appear lost&#151;

 Crows tap the window to trade this heartburn
 heart again for coins or loose cigarettes while

-*antecessor ex machina* hold the xxxxxxx world
+*antecessor ex machina* hold this grawlix world
 mute and declare right of first survival

 ~~generational curses